crayxt/translate/README.md

 ## Internal Unified Entry Model

-The translation pipeline now normalizes all formats (`.po`, `.ts`, `.resx`, `.strings`) into a shared internal entry model with common fields (message, context, note, status, flags, plural data, and string type), then syncs updates back to each native file format on save.
+The translation pipeline now normalizes all formats (`.po`, `.ts`, `.resx`, `.strings`, `.txt`) into a shared internal entry model with common fields (message, context, note, status, flags, plural data, and string type), then syncs updates back to each native file format on save.

 Status values are normalized as: